 Publishing these rules, standards and procedures in a written Disciplinary Policy is the first step in ensuring this message is communicated clearly.

-Employer legal obligations
+Employer legal obligations on disciplinary.

 First things first, all employers need to provide a new member of staff with a 'written statement of employment particulars' within the first two months of their employment.